MarlyKhoury/AutoGo/README.md

 - As a user, I want to create an account, so that I can save all my information in one place
 - As a user, I want to quickly find and book a ride, so that I can reach my destination early
 - As a user, I want to specify the gender of the people I’m going to share my ride with, so that I feel more comfortable
-- As a user, I want to share my ride in real-time with people I know, so that I feel more safe during the ride
 - As a user, I want to find other people going to the same place as I am, so that we can split the cost between us